atkaper/p1-energy-meter-reader-using-python-in-docker/README.txt

 is read will be inserted in a mysql database for further processing.
 Make sure you find a proper serial to usb cable for your meter.
 Some need an additional resistor in it, and some use inverted levels.

+In addition to writing to MYSQL (or instead of), you can now also write your meter data to an influx-db.
+Choice can be made at the top of the read.py script, by setting up the proper variables.
+Installing an influx database is not described here.
+It is assumed you already have one, if you want to use this.
+In influx command line interface, create the database to be used.
+For example: "create database meter".

 To get this an easy portable installation, I have changed my setup to run in docker containers.

 The script runs using python 2.x, not meant for python 3.
 Will have to upgrade somewhere soon due to